mperlet/pomsky/Readme.md

 > Pomskies are robust like siberian huskies and small like pomeranians.

 Pomsky is a very simple and rudimentary service to call programms via http.
-To share files with python you can run `python -m SimpleHTTPServer`, to execute programms or shell function call `python pomsky.py`.
+To share files with python you can run `python -m SimpleHTTPServer`.
+To execute programms or functions call `python pomsky.py`.

+Pomsky executes user defined programms.
+The second main feature is the workingfile.
+You can edit the workingfile via pomsky and use it as input for your scripts or programms (See *What can i do with pomsky?*).

 #### Warning

 There is **no security** logic in pomsky and it is not at all suitable for production!
 So if you run pomsky as root (not recommended) all commands will be executed as root.

+## Design Goals

+### Dependency Free
+You need no extra packages, no easy_install no pip.
+Pomsky use only standard python librarys.

+### Python Version Independent
+Pomsky is tested from python version 2.3 to 3.6.
+See `Dockerfile` or `.travis.yml` for more information.

+### Lightweight
+Pomsky currently has a file size of 12KB.

 ## What do i need?

 > Just python.
+Install via Github.

 There is no dependency hell with pomksy.
 You only need python on your system.